vitorvidaldev/Character-Creator/README.md

 Character Creator API for tabletop RPGs.

 ## API Description
-This API let's you create a character for tabletop RPGs, loosely based on D&D 5e and Pillars of Eternity.
+This API lets you create a character for tabletop RPGs, loosely based on D&D 5e and Pillars of Eternity.

 ## Application requirements
 * Maven 3.8.1